discolabs/disco_app/UPGRADING.md

 ### Removal of Bootstrap CSS styles

 From this version onwards, the Bootstrap CSS styles were removed.
-Please use the UI Kit styles instead - these were already introduced in a previous verion of disco_app.
+Please use the UI Kit styles instead - these were already introduced in a previous version of disco_app.